Spanish Cuba movement: Historical and legal context

-The restoration of Spanish national origin for natives of Cuba and Puerto Rico, dispossessed of Spanish nationality under Article IX of the Treaty of Paris is a legitimate claim of current descendants of Spaniards living abroad has never been addressed by any Spanish Government, or the Cortes.
+According to Maikel Arista-Salado, the restoration of Spanish citizenship to native citizens of Cuba and Puerto Rico, dispossessed of their former naturalization under Article IX of the Treaty of Peace between the United States of America and the Kingdom of Spain (1898), is a legitimate claim of current descendants of Spaniards living abroad has never been addressed by any Spanish government, or the Spanish Parliament.
 It had virtually a non-issue up until recently when the legal initiative of Maikel Arista-Salado's challenging the validity of this article has spurred considerable attention by the media and commentators, primarily because for the first time in 125 years a lawsuit has been filed which could potentially force the European Court of Human Rights to weigh in the merits of this case and can settle this old claim of Spanish citizens who, at the turn of the 20th century were neglected.

-An invisible claim

-The new provisions for the acquisition of Spanish citizenship to the Sephardic Jews and the Historical Memory and Democratic Memory laws both adopted by Socialist governments of José Luis Rodríguez Zapatero in 2007 and Pedro Sánchez in 2022, only include provisions for the recognition of Spanish nationality to those descendants of Spanish who went into exile after the civil war.
-However, no mention is made of those Spanish citizens born in Cuba and Puerto Rico before April 11, 1898, who were denaturalized.
+The new provisions for the acquisition of Spanish citizenship to Iberian Jews and the Historical Memory and Democratic Memory laws, both adopted by Socialist governments of José Luis Rodríguez Zapatero in 2007 and Pedro Sánchez in 2022, only include provisions for the recognition of Spanish nationality to current descendants of Spaniards who went into exile after the Cuban Revolution (1959).
+However, no mention is made of those Spanish citizens born in Cuba and Puerto Rico before April 11, 1898, who were forcefully denaturalized.

-On February 7, 2014, the then-current Spanish government (Gallardón, Margallo, Rajoy; PP) announced a controversial bill providing for the recognition of Spanish nationality for the descendants of the Sephardic Jews expelled from Spain in 1492 following the Alhambra Decree by Their Catholic Majesties Isabella of Castile and Ferdinand II of Aragon.
-Thus, it opened a legal way for Spanish descendants in former overseas territories to request Spanish citizenship as well because they too were deprived illegally of their citizenship.
+On February 7, 2014, the then-current Spanish government (Gallardón, Margallo, Rajoy; PP) announced a controversial bill providing for the recognition of Spanish nationality for the descendants of the Iberian Jews expelled from the Kingdoms of Spain and Portugal in 1492 following the Alhambra Decree by the Catholic Monarchs Isabella of Castile and Ferdinand II of Aragon.
+Thus, it opened a legal way for Spanish descendants in former overseas territories to request Spanish citizenship as well, because they too were deprived illegally of their citizenship.